jorgenponder/whos-talking/README.md

 To take an srt file, for example created by whisper.cpp, and add info on who is talking for each segment in the .srt file.

-Currently it takes an srt file and the correspond video or audio file and outputs another srt file with the speaker's name or "unknownt speaker" per segment.
+Currently it takes an srt file and its corresponding video or audio file and outputs another srt file with the speaker's name or "unknown speaker" per segment.
 A segment in this project is a piece of subtitle with a start and an end timestamp.
 Each segment is assumed to only have one speaker in it.

 Whisper.cpp actually has a command line flag for diarization, as they call it, but it works poorly in practice: <https://github.com/ggerganov/whisper.cpp/issues/64>